-Direct care staff at YDCs are trained to create and maintain a therapeutic environment in the centers and to provide therapeutic interactions designed to promote youth's development and display of pro-social skills and behavior.
-Staff are trained in models of care that are based on research-supported principles that address risk factors for antisocial and delinquent behavior.
-Training support and model fidelity monitoring were provided by a central office-based LMHC who also identified and coordinated internal and external resources in an ongoing effort to enhance staff effectiveness as agents of change.
+Direct care staff at YDCs are trained to create and maintain a therapeutic environment in the centers and to provide therapeutic interactions designed to promote youth's development and demonstration of pro-social skills and behavior.
+Staff are trained in a model of care based on research-supported principles that address risk factors for antisocial and delinquent behavior.
+Training support and monitoring of the fidelity of implementation were provided by a central office-based LMHC who also identified and coordinated internal and external resources in an ongoing effort to enhance staff effectiveness as agents of change.

-Two complementary systems of treatment programming, both based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders, were in place at all YDCs.
-Two YDCs (Chatham and Stonewall Jackson) implement a therapeutic Model of Care (MOC) program wherein front-line staff worked to teach youth pro-social skills (drawn from a curriculum of 51 life skills) throughout the day using highly structured role plays.
+Treatment programming in all YDCs is offered through a therapeutic Model of Care (MOC) that is based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders.
+Under the MOC program, front-line staff worked to teach youth pro-social skills (drawn from a curriculum of 51 life skills) throughout the day using highly structured role plays.
 Under this system, youth rehearsed interpersonal and self-management skills on a one-on-one basis up to 30 times per day with staff members across disciplines and settings at the facility.
-The remaining YDCs, C.A.
-Dillon and Dobbs, continued to implement a therapeutic environment programming approach, which trained youth to acquire pro-social skills through psychoeducational skill-building groups and interactive workbooks, rather than through one-onone rehearsal.
-This approach was termed Power of Change (POC).
-Both programming approaches, MOC and POC, used a motivation system based on reinforcement of positive behavior, consequences for misbehavior and an identical system of stages through which juveniles were promoted as a means of marking progress.
+At our largest YDC (Stonewall Jackson), two 8-bed units offered a variant of this programming approach called the Power of Change (POC) model, which trains youth to acquire prosocial skills through psychoeducational skill-building groups and interactive journaling, rather than through one-on- one rehearsal.
+Both programming approaches, MOC and POC, used a motivation system based on reinforcement of positive behavior, consequences for misbehavior, and an identical system of stages through which juveniles were promoted as a means of marking progress.
 All YDCs offered psychoeducational group programming addressing psychosocial factors known to increase risk for continued involvement in criminal activity.

-During fiscal year 2014-15, Juvenile Services' behavior expectations policy (YC 4.1) replaced YC 3.0 and YC MOC 3.0 in an effort to place all YDCs, regardless of programming model, on the same behavior management plan.
-This revised policy provides guidelines for addressing misbehavior using strength-based rewards and consequences instead of punishment and sanctions.
-Respectively, updates and enhancements were made to the youths' selection of privileges and stage incentives at each YDC.
-Revisions to the policy also included the establishment of a Crisis Awareness and Response Plan (CARP) for every youth which provides insights into each youth's individual triggers and preferred de-escalation strategies.
-Licensed mental health clinicians developed CARPs for all youth on their caseloads and continue to complete these plans with each youth within the first 30 days of admission to a YDC.
+Regardless of programming model, staff in all YDCs follow the same guidelines for managing youths' behavior, as outlined in policy YC 4.1.
+This policy, updated in 2014, provides guidelines for addressing misbehavior using strength-based rewards and consequences instead of relying exclusively on punishment and sanctions.
+The policy also directs staff to develop a Crisis Awareness and Response Plan (CARP) for every youth, detailing youth's individual triggers and preferred de-escalation strategies.
+Licensed mental health clinicians develop CARPs for all youth on their caseloads within the first 30 days of admission to a YDC.